 - Dr. Martina Newell-McGloughlin, Director, University of California Systemwide Biotechnology Research and Education Program (UCBREP), Co-Director, National Institutes of Health Training Program in Biomolecular Technology, Co-Director, NSF IGERT CREATE Training Program, and Adjunct Associate Professor, Department of Plant Pathology at the University of California-Davis.

 Let’s “digest” what consuming GMO food products means to you and your health!

-Best Food Facts: Are GMO fruits and vegetables healthy?
-What about nutrition?
-Are GMO fruits and vegetables less nutritious than non-GMO or organic fruits and vegetables?
+Best Food Facts: Are GMO fruits and vegetables less nutritious than non-GMO or organic fruits and vegetables?

 Dr. Lemaux: “It’s a good question.
 Foods that have been genetically modified undergo testing for safety, health and nutrient value.
 The nutritional value of GMO foods is tested and compared against non-GMO foods.
 Numerous studies have shown no nutritional differences between commercially available GMO and non-GMO foods.
 In fact, genetic modification can actually improve the nutritional content of some foods, for example low linoleic acid canola oil that can reduce trans fat content.
 In these cases, the foods must be labeled to show the nutritional differences according to FDA policy.”